 - Redemption value: How can you spend your gas rewards?
 Cards with redemption flexibility will allow you to use your rewards to benefit your budget rather than being wasted on programs that use points for magazine subscriptions.

 - Membership requirements: Some credit cards have warehouse membership fees and rules attached to it.
-For example, the Costco Citi card requires a $60 annual Costco membership, but you can earn 4% on gas purchases at other fuel stations.
+For example, the Costco Anywhere Visa® Card by Citi, from our partner Citi, requires a $60 annual Costco membership, but you can earn 4% on gas purchases at other fuel stations.

 How Much Money Can a Gas Credit Card Save You?

 On average, Americans spend $2,109 per year on gas.
 Your number might be higher if you are a regular commuter or drive a large vehicle.
 With an average gas price of $2.50 per gallon, that comes out to almost 844 gallons per year.
 Using those stats, here’s how much you would save with a gas credit card versus a rewards credit card: